5 SEL Activities for Students You Can Use in Your Classroom Today

-Teachers I work with are always looking for new SEL activities to implement social-emotional learning into their classrooms – it’s one of those concepts that all teachers know should be taught during the day but finding the time to do so is always a challenge.
+Teachers I work with are always looking for new SEL activities for their students to practice social emotional learning programs into their classrooms – it’s one of those concepts that all teachers know should be taught during the day but finding the time to do so is always a challenge.

-Fortunately, getting your students familiar with SEL concepts does not have to be a heavy lift.
-You can start by implementing one of the following practices into your classroom to get the momentum rolling.
+Fortunately, getting your students familiar with SEL scenarios and concepts does not have to be a heavy lift.
+You can start by implementing one of the following SEL activities into your classroom to get the momentum rolling.

 An easy way to create awareness of social-emotional skills across your classroom is through a “compassion jar.”
 The jar should be a fixture of the classroom: one that you return to throughout the year to consistently remind your students to be compassionate.